vasily-kirichenko/fsharpblog/schedulers.md

 but it does not make sense.
 * Here we use the `Job` returned by `launch` to cancel itself, which is not the same thing as passing `CancellationTokenSource` to the `schedule` function in F#.
-It's not needed in this case, but if we would like to cancel several `Job`s, I could create an empty `Job` and "mix" it into coroutine context; it overloads `+` operator, so `CommonPool + aJob` means a context which runs computations in the common thread pool and uses the `aJob` as cancellation token source:
+It's not needed in this case, but if we would like to cancel several `Job`s, we could create an empty `Job` and "mix" it into the coroutine context; it overloads `+` operator, so `CommonPool + aJob` means a context which runs computations in the common thread pool and uses the `aJob` as cancellation token source: